Disjoinable Lagrangian tori and semisimple symplectic cohomology: Semisimplicity

 preserves product structures on both sides. \end{proposition} \begin{proof} Let $K$ be a Hamiltonian on $M$ linear at infinity, and $H_s:M\rightarrow\mathbb{R}$ be an $s$-dependent Hamiltonian of the form $h_s=f_s(v)r$ when $r\gg0$, just as in the proof of Lemma \ref{lemma:ext-maximum}.
-To prove the statement, it's enough to show that the following diagram commutes, where $w_1+w_\infty=w_0$.
+To prove the statement, it is enough to show that the following diagram commutes, where $w_1+w_\infty=w_0$.

 In the above, the vertical arrows are continuation maps, while the map $\psi_P'$ is defined in the same way as $\psi_P$ using the non-linear Hamiltonian $H_s$.
 By Lemma \ref{lemma:ext-maximum}, the continuation maps $\varphi_1$, $\varphi_\infty$ and $\kappa_0$ are well-defined under the conditions $w_1K'\ll w_1'h_s'$, $w_\infty K'\ll w_\infty'h_s'$ and $w_0'h_s'\ll w_0K'$ when $r\gg0$.
 Suppose the weights and homotopies have been arranged in this way, then passing to direct limits one sees that the resulting commutative diagram gives precisely what we want.